bluz71/bluz71.github.io/_posts/2019-09-02-lsp-in-vim-with-the-lsc-plugin.md

 Also, LSP-based solutions can leverage Vim & Neovim's asychronous job control to **not** block the editor whilst editing.
-Auto-completion, where completion candidates are displayed as one types, should be asychronous otherwise editing will become painful due to the stalls resulting from synchronous operation.
+Auto-completion, where completion candidates are displayed as one types, **should be** asychronous otherwise editing will become painful due to the stalls resulting from the synchronous invocation of the `omnifunc`.

-:bulb: LSP offers more than just code completion, a full-featured language server can provide context-aware navigation, [code refactoring](https://en.wikipedia.org/wiki/Code_refactoring) and hovering tooltips.
+:bulb: LSP offers more than just code completion, a full-featured language server can provide context-aware navigation, [code refactoring](https://en.wikipedia.org/wiki/Code_refactoring) and hovering tooltips among other capabilities.

 :gift: My LSP configuration, documented below, readily allows for both non-blocking auto-completion or manually invoked omni-completion using the same